Kadetino/Kades-SteamDeck/README.md

 * Using OBS on your laptop to record gameplay from your Steam deck.
 * Needing another display which has brains of it's own and doesn't work like external monitor or TV.
+* Separate Steam link app for Windows 10 is really great for using deck desktop mode.

-### PC (Laptop/Desktop)
+### PC (Laptop/Desktop) - Steam app installed
-* Needs Steam client installed on PC and both devices be logged on in the same account.
+* Needs Steam app installed on PC and both devices be logged on in the same account.
 * Might need to enable Remote play in the Steam settings.

 ![steamlink-remoteplay.jpg](images/steamlink-remoteplay.jpg)